arcus/education_modules/how_to_troubleshoot/how_to_troubleshoot.md

 * When did you notice it begin?
 How long has it been going on?
 * Is it accompanied by tenderness?
 Rash?
 Vomiting?
 Change in bowel habits?

-In both of these examples, we're offering ways to help describe a problem more thoroughly, and we're going to ask you to do the same when you describe a computing problem.
-A good place to start is by documenting (yes, do actually type it out) details like:
+In both of these examples, describing a problem more thoroughly is the key to narrowing down the possible source of the issue.
+The same idea holds true when encountering a technical snag.
+When something isn't working as expected, a good place to start is by documenting (yes, do actually type it out) details like:

 * What did you try to do?
 * What code did you use?